AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/fastly-caching-is-not-working-on-magento-cloud.md

 ### Fastly-Magento-VCL-Uploaded is not present

 During installation and configuration, you should have uploaded the Fastly VCL.
 These are the base VCL snippets provided by the Fastly module, not custom VCL snippets you create.
-For instructions, see [Upload Fastly VCL snippets](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/cdn/setup-fastly/fastly-configuration.html#upload-vcl-to-fastly) in our developer documentation.
+For instructions, see [Upload Fastly VCL snippets](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/cdn/setup-fastly/fastly-configuration.html#upload-vcl-to-fastly) in the Commerce on Cloud Infrastructure Guide.

 ### X-Cache includes MISS